Average Settlement for Car Accident in Georgia

 How Much Are Most Car Accident Settlements?

-The first step after a car accident is to file a claim before the statute of limitations for car accidents in Georgia has ended.
-Once that is completed, then it is important to determine the cost of a car accident settlement by speaking to a personal injury lawyer.
-When researching the average settlement for a car accident in Georgia, you’ll likely encounter billboard Personal Injury lawyers touting their recent settlements.
-However, that information isn’t always reliable.
+The first step after a car accident is opening a claim before the statute of limitations for car accidents in Georgia has ended.
+Mighty's AI opens your claim with the insurance company and tracks the statute of limitations automatically.
+When researching the average settlement for a car accident in Georgia, you'll likely encounter billboard personal injury lawyers touting their recent settlements.
+However, that information isn't always reliable.

 • In 2021, Georgia insurance companies paid out $7,400,455.88 for auto claims.